peteryuX/peteryuX/README.md

 ### Hi~ I'm Peter! 👋

+I'm a software engineer for mahcine learning and passionate about building machine learning models in production!

 I'm currently looking for ML / Data Scientist Job!

+Previously, I worked in Garena as a datascientist (recmendation system of streaming platform) and HTC VIVE (visual tracking of VR device)!
+Reach my [:globe_with_meridians: Personal Website](https://peteryux.github.io/) to get more details about me!

 #### How to reach me:
 <!-- - mail: peter124574@gmail.com -->